Guac Camera Troubleshooting

 To increase the light level, manually adjust the modeling lamp brightness:

-Note: Now the LCD panel should show PROP
+Note: The LCD panel should now show PROP

-Note: The modeling lamp will turn off automatically after 4 hours of use to prevent overheating.
-For an event longer than that, we recommend the Yongnuo YN360 as supplemental lighting.
+Note: The modeling lamp turns off automatically after 4 hours of use to prevent overheating.
+For longer events, we recommend using the Yongnuo YN360 as supplemental lighting.

 Back to top